Demo User Quick Start Guide

 READ the Help Docs

-JCapper 101 for Demo Users Class Outline
+JCapper 101 Class Outline

 1. Get these Basics Out of the Way